marcpybus/var-node/README.md

 ]
 ```

 Modify `network-configuration/nodes.json` to include the domain names or IPs from the nodes you want to connect with.
+These nodes will need to present SSL certificates signed by the same CA Root certificate.

 ### Network certificate configuration
 Proper configuration of SSL certificates is essential to make **var-node** a secure way to exchange variant information: